-The first year, particularly the first semester, is directed primarily towards meeting the core course requirements of the Medical Sciences PhD Degree Program.
-For the Fall semester these are MSCI 601 (5 credits), MPHY 624 (2 credits, or equivalent), MSCI 609 (1 credit), and MSCI 691 (1 credit, Pass/Fail).
+The first year, particularly the first semester, is directed primarily toward meeting the core course requirements of the Medical Sciences Ph.D.
+Degree Program listed in the Requirements for Ph.D.
+Degree table.
 Evidence of a strong Biostatistics background may grant an exemption from the Biostatistics requirement as determined by the Assistant Dean of Graduate Studies.
 Once a student joins a research laboratory in the Spring semester, the Research Advisor will help to develop a curriculum that fits the needs of their intended research project.